stelmacm/CSE-701/README.md

 ### Ordinary Least Squares Class

-After the matrices are created and normalized, they are then used to find $\beta^{hat}$.
+After the matrices are created and normalized, they are then used to find beta^{hat}.
 This is how we would normally fit data.
 When performing matrix multiplication, we are always checking for exceptions to see that matrices can be multiplied to one another and transposed.
 In the class an augmented matrix is created and reduced row echelon is performed, after that the matrix is inverted and we have a matrix of our coefficients.
 As part of the class, the mean squared error of the prediction of the ordinary least squares was calculated to compare to the Lasso penalization.

 ### Coordinate Descent